-Appointed at Prada in 1996, David James oversees the campaigns and printed communications of one of fashion’s most distinctive and directionally imperative brands, as well as continuing his successful art and design consultancy serving clients like Chloé, Dior, and Dunhill.
+David James is the creative director at London-based creative agency DJA.
+Appointed at Prada in 1996, David James oversaw the campaigns and printed communications of one of fashion’s most distinctive and directionally imperative brands, as well as continuing his successful art and design consultancy David James Associates (relaunched as DJA in 2011) serving clients like Chloé, Dior, and Dunhill.

 The art director is also known for use novel use of materials.
 For each of Prada’s runway shows, James and his team create invitations that surprise and actively engage their recipients, through choice of materials and the inclusion of a required action to read them.